Whackhead1/SimpleAPI_Tristan/README.md

 4. Enter your login details.

+### Running EF6 Migrations

+1. Navigate to `View -> Other Windows -> Package Manager Console` in Visual Studio.
+2. Execute the `update-database` command in the Package Manager Console.

+This command will apply any pending migrations to the target database, ensuring that the database schema is up-to-date with the current state of the codebase.

 ## Testing the ASP.NET API with Postman

 You can test your ASP.NET Web API using Postman, a popular tool for API testing.